From the journal · Lost in the Astral

 Forgotten Arts: Dream Seeding and Temple Sleep (Part 1)

 The truth is that every culture has carried practices that lived beneath the surface.
 They were not mass-market.
 They were not simple.
-They were guarded, whispered, and tested across centuries.
-These practices were not side-shows.
-They were core technologies of transformation.

 One of the oldest and most universal of these is Dream Seeding and Temple Sleep.